-i. delivers a high-quality street and movement network and related infrastructure which enhances connectivity for pedestrians, cyclists and vehicles as shown on Map 4 - Connectivity, Map 5 - Active transport and where consistent with the works identified in Table 3: Infrastructure catalogue.
+i. delivers a high-quality street and movement network and related infrastructure which enhances connectivity for pedestrians, cyclists and vehicles as shown on Map 3 - Connectivity, Map 4 - Active

-- ii. provides car parking, access and servicing facilities to meet the necessary functional requirements of development, as detailed in Schedule 2: Transport, access, parking and servicing, - iii. ensures universal design principles are applied to meet the diverse needs of pedestrians, cyclists and motorists are met, - features landscaping that supports the collection and distribution of stormwater and offsets urban heat island impacts, - ensures the layout of streets and the public realm prioritise pedestrian and cycle movements and the use of public transport over private vehicles by: - a. creating attractive, direct, permeable, legible and connected network of streets, pedestrian and cycle paths and safe crossings points, - b. providing pedestrian connectivity, directness of route and facilities that are universally designed, - providing convenient through-site connections and crossblock links for pedestrians and cyclists, offering a choice of routes throughout the PDA, - d. connecting directly to existing footpaths, cycleways, streets and public transport in surrounding areas, - e. managing potential conflicts between pedestrians, cyclists and other users through safe design, and - delivering generous landscaping that gives shade and comfort for pedestrians, - vi. contributes to an efficient and accessible public transport network that features: - a. bus stops at regular intervals along primary roads, - a potential new ferry terminal adjacent to the civic heart in MacArthur Avenue proposed to service commuter and tourism connections, and c. an easily understood signage system that integrates all elements of the public transport network within the PDA.
+- transport and where consistent with the works identified in Table 3: Infrastructure catalogue, - ii. provides car parking, access and servicing facilities to meet the necessary functional requirements of development, as detailed in Schedule 2: Transport, access, parking and servicing, - iii. ensures universal design principles are applied to meet the diverse needs of pedestrians, cyclists and motorists are met, - iv. features landscaping that supports the collection and distribution of stormwater and offsets urban heat island impacts, - ensures the layout of streets and the public realm prioritise pedestrian and cycle movements and the use of public transport over private vehicles by: - a. creating attractive, direct, permeable, convenient, inclusive, legible and connected network of streets, pedestrian and cycle paths and safe crossings points, - b. providing pedestrian connectivity, directness of route and facilities that are universally designed, - providing convenient through-site connections and crossblock links for pedestrians and cyclists, offering a choice of routes throughout the PDA, - d. connecting directly to existing footpaths, cycleways, streets, open spaces and public transport in surrounding areas, - e. managing potential conflicts between pedestrians, cyclists and other users through safe design, - f. delivering generous landscaping that gives shade and comfort for pedestrians and cyclists in public open spaces and key pedestrian and cyclist connections, and

+- g. providing footpaths of appropriate unobstructed width to cater for anticipated volumes of different active transport modes, and - vi. contributes to an efficient and accessible public transport network that features: - a. bus stops at regular intervals along primary roads, - b. a potential new ferry terminal adjacent to the civic heart in MacArthur Avenue proposed to service commuter and tourism connections, and - c. an easily understood signage system that integrates all elements of the public transport network within the PDA.